rse/jquery-markup/README.md

 in order to allow their content to be included into the parent tag (by default nested tags are treated as they would be located at the top-level and are just nested for logical reasons only).
+The `wrap` attribute can be set to `true` for markups where an outer wrapping `<div>` element should be generated with a class derived from the effective markup id (a minus-seperated path of all markup `id`s, starting at the top-level).

 Template Engine Support
 -----------------------